 Call 811 Before You Dig

-- Operators with underground facilities in the vicinity of the planned excavation are notified by Oklahoma One-Call.
-This includes natural gas and power utilities, communications companies, and cities and towns.
+- Operators with underground facilities near your planned excavation are notified by Okie 811.
+This includes natural gas and power utilities, communications companies, cities and towns.

-- Operator crews or their subcontractors either mark their underground facilities or tell the excavator they have no lines in the area.
+- Operator crews or their subcontractors mark their underground facilities with spray paint or flags, or they tell you that they have no lines in the area.

-- Excavators or homeowners can recognize the type of line marking on a site by using the following color code:
+- You can recognize the type of line marking by using the following color code:

-- When planning your landscaping projects, avoid planting trees or large shrubs near your gas meter.
-As the tree grows, it can exert forces on your meter setting which could result in damage to the gas pipeline facilites.
+When planning your landscaping projects, avoid planting trees or large shrubs within three feet of your gas meter.
+As the tree grows, it can exert forces on your meter setting which could result in damage to the gas pipeline facilities.

-- You can help enforce safety laws, by shutting down any contractors you are using who do not use the One-Call system.
-For example, if your fence or pool contractor starts digging before you see any paint or flags in your yard, you will know he probably is not complying with the One-Call law.
-By shutting down the excavation work, you will be protecting your own property by preventing damage to gas, electric, water, and communication facilities.
+You can help enforce safety laws, by shutting down any contractors you are using who do not use the Okie 811 system.
+The contractor or excavator that is performing the work is required to call 811 prior to starting their job.
+If your contractor starts digging before you see any paint or flags in your yard, ask them to stop until they’ve called 811.
+By stopping the excavation work, you will be avoiding potential safety risks and protecting your own property by preventing damage to natural gas, electric, water and communication facilities.